 Our big thanks goes out to the Kapoho Vacationland private community for allowing access to these waters through their private lands.
 Many other communities don’t allow access like this.
 So please travel in the area with respect.
-There is a suggested donation for parking here of $3.00, the proceeds of which go to the maintenance of the roads.
+There is a suggested donation for parking here, the proceeds of which go to the maintenance of the roads.
 Please, bring cash and donate.
 Community members seem to keep an eye on the safety of the cars and sometimes there is a volunteer educator present.

 We highly recommend wearing footwear and taking it with you while snorkeling Waiopae Tidepools.
 It is a good idea to slip into them to move from one pool to another because the area is hot black lava rock and it can get slippery.
 Please make sure you do not damage any of the corals on your entry.
 Sit down on the lava rock edge of the pool you choose and put on your fins.
 Then, push off with your feet belly first into the water and swim.

 Two of the large pools are to the right of the parking area.
 Walk on the rocks that direction.
 There is a pool before you reach the fence with signs on it and another even larger just past it.
 We usually enter either of these to start snorkeling Kapoho Tide Pools.

 Usually, there is enough water to swim over from the closest one to the farther one.
 You can swim back away from the ocean into the large pool for quite a distance (along side some houses).
 There is quite a bit of fresh water in this pool.
 Explore the edges of the pool and then head out of it on the opposite end toward the ocean.